 Abstinence is usually not the long-term goal of treatment involving sex; however an initial period of abstinence maybe required to establish a foundation of recovery.
 Through Sex Addiction counselling, awareness is cultivated about the specific areas in which the individual is vulnerable to Sex Addiction.
 This may be in the realm of fantasy, acting out with multiple partners, specific people or certain environments, to name a few common vulnerable areas.
 The goal is to then establish and maintain internal boundaries in these areas to promote recovery and health.
 Slips into compulsive behaviour are to be anticipated and are used to readdress boundaries and recovery priorities.
 This work may be done in residential, partial hospitalization, intensive or outpatient settings and participation in Sex Addiction specific 12-step groups is often very useful.
 This participation helps to drastically reduce shame and opens up dialogue about behaviours that would otherwise remain secret.

 At Health Upwardly Mobile, we provide outpatient-continuing care for Addiction.
-All new clients initially undergo our full comprehensive assessment.
-It is recommended that all 3 appointments be done on separate days to optimize the opportunity for you to talk openly and honestly with each professional and learn incrementally through each interaction.
+All new clients initially undergo our comprehensive assessment.
+It is recommended that all appointments be done on separate days to optimize the opportunity for you to talk openly and honestly with each professional and learn incrementally through each interaction.
 A comprehensive treatment plan will be developed throughout this process and shared with you as the assessment progresses.
-By the third and final assessment session, recommendations will be discussed, which will provide guidance regarding ongoing services at HUM, which includes individual counselling and group therapy.
-Referrals to external resources can be done as needed.
+By the final assessment session, recommendations will be discussed, which will provide guidance regarding ongoing services at HUM, which includes individual counselling and group therapy.
+Referrals to external resources will be done as needed.